National Science Museum at Maynooth: Collection

 The museum has two main collections: a collection of scientific instruments associated with Nicholas Callan and a collection of ecclesiastical artifacts.

-The Callan collection is significant because it includes the first induction coil, invented by Callan in 1836.
+The Callan collection includes the first induction coil, invented by Callan in 1836.
 There are a number of his other induction coils, including his giant induction coil (pictured) which he created in 1845, which produced 600,000 volts.
 There are two coils in this invention, the primary coil and the secondary coil.
 Over twenty miles of wires in the induction coil were hand-insulated with bees wax.
 Callan used seminarians holding hands touching the coil to measure the strength of the current.
 The current passed through the seminarians and Callan judged its strength by the height the seminarians jumped.
 He worked with a local blacksmith to create the large electromagnet (pictured) in 1836.
 The collection contains a number of documents and books, including a royal patent for galvanization.

 There is also a large holding of nineteenth century batteries in the museum.
-Other items of note in the collection include a Norremberg polariscope, a nineteenth century polarizing microscope, and the first portable GPS device (pictured below).
+Other items in the collection include a Norremberg polariscope, a nineteenth century polarizing microscope, and the first portable GPS device.
+Navigation instruments are also displayed in the museum, including several octants and sextants.
+In 1731, the Hadley octant improved in design to become the forerunner of the modern sextant.
+The octant inscribed with the name 'Yeates' in the collection appears to refer to a George Yeates, active from 1826-1858.

 The museum's ecclesiastical collection includes a set of priestly vestments including a set of robes commissioned under the royal patronage of Marie Antoinette.
 They include an old Ecce Homo (12C) and a leaf of an ivory diptych (14C, Northern France).
-In addition there are a number of altar stones.
-Also of historical note is a statue of Jesus that was defaced by Cromwellian soldiers during the Siege of Drogheda in 1649.
+In addition there are a number of altar stones and a statue of Jesus that was defaced by Cromwellian soldiers during the Siege of Drogheda in 1649.

-Navigation instruments are also to be found in the museum, namely several octants and sextants which were the life blood of navigation on the seas.
-These instruments are used to fix the position of a ship on the ocean.
-The octant was a hand-held instrument, with mirrors, used to look at the line of the horizon, take the measurements from the marked scale, and use sea charts to calculate your position.
-The year 1731 saw the Hadley octant improved in design to become the forerunner of the modern sextant.
-The octant inscribed with the name 'Yeates' in the collection appears to refer to a George Yeates, active from 1826-1858.

 Access

-The museum opens several days a week out of academic term, and by appointment from October to May.
+From June to September 2025, the museum is open on Thursday, Friday and Saturday from 12:00 to 14:00 and 15:00 to 17:00.

+Tours by request to the curator are also available.